naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ## Optimizations and Benchmarks Summary
-More details of the Benchmarks are available at [Jiny-Benchmarks.](../master/doc/benchmarks.md).

 Jiny Kernel Improvements/Optimization when compare to Linux:
 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
 There is big improvement when the same app run in Jiny vm as High priority app.